|Certain dog breeds, such as German Shepherds, are prone to hip dysplasia.

 What Is a PennHIP Evaluation?

-PennHIP is a radiographic procedure to measure the hip joint laxity (looseness) present in your dog's hips.
-It is more accurate than any other method in predicting the onset of osteoarthritis (OA).
+PennHIP is a multifaceted radiographic screening method for evaluating and assessing the quality of a canine's hips as well as whether a dog is susceptible to hip dysplasia.
+This method of evaluation is also able to accurately predict the onset of canine osteoarthritis (OA).
 Osteoarthritis, also known as degenerative joint disease (DJD), is the hallmark of hip dysplasia.

-Please call us at (724) 935-5827 if you have questions or would like to schedule a consultation for your dog.
+Please call us at 724-935-5827 if you have any questions about PennHIP or OFA evaluations, or if you would like to schedule a consultation for your dog.